 - Remove the jars and place on the counter to cool.

-- Place the date and what is in the jar with a sharpie marker.
+- Write the date and what is in the jar on the lid with a sharpie marker.